emqx/emqx-docs/en_US/tutorial/deploy.md

 ### HAProxy LB

- HAProxy serves as a LB for *EMQ X* cluster and terminates the SSL connections:
+ HAProxy serves as a LB for *EMQX* cluster and terminates the SSL connections:

-1. Create *EMQ X* Cluster nodes like following:
+1. Create *EMQX* Cluster nodes like following:

 | node  | IP          |
 | ----- | ----------- |